 LaScala employs a team of cybersecurity experts that monitor security threats and cyber intrusions, identify breaches when they occur, and develop unique responses tailored to business needs, ensuring that all data is secure.

 By demonstrating his company’s dedication to cybersecurity, among other issues, Jason Slauter illustrated the wide variety of computer science jobs available in the job marketplace and stressed the importance of problem-solving through technology, a bedrock of both the class and LaScala at large.

 One of the core principles of LaScala is using data-oriented insights to develop results-producing strategies, and LaScala strives to make a positive impact on the business outcomes of their clients.
 LaScala hopes the recent Zoom session with BJHS is the first of many in a long relationship built upon educating today’s youth about the rapidly-growing field of IT and its many challenges.

 Serving the Healthcare, Manufacturing, Finance, Automotive and Defense industries for many years, LaScala keeps businesses secure while maintaining seamless IT support services.
-For an introductory consultation on how to access LaScala’s full range of cybersecurity and managed IT services, call (734) 224-4915, email [email protected] or visit lascalaIT.com today.
+For an introductory consultation on how to access LaScala’s full range of cybersecurity and managed IT services, call (734) 224-4915 or email [email protected] today.